-In his days as a Curate in Portslade, the Revd Richard Enraght was friends
+In his days as the Curate-in-Charge of St Andrew's Portslade, the Revd Richard Enraght was friends

 with the